arkime/arkime/parliament/README.md

 ### Contributing

+Check out our [contributing guide](../CONTRIBUTING.md) for more information about contributing to Moloch.

 Before submitting a pull request with your contribution, please run `npm run lint`, and correct any errors.
 This runs [eslint][eslint], a static code analysis tool for finding problematic patterns or code that doesn’t adhere to our style guidelines.
 Check out `parliament/.eslintrc.js` to view this project's rules.